-Versace starts the new year acquired by Michael Kors holdings, an American luxury conglomerate, and opening its first Miami boutique in the famous Bal Harbour shopping district.
-Donatella Versace partners with award winning architect Gwenael Nicolas for the first time to create the grand new Miami outpost.
-Gwenael Nicolas’ firm Curiosity is the go-to design company by Italian luxury brands including Dolce & Gabbana, Moncler and Fendi.
+Versace starts the new year acquired by American luxury conglomerate Michael Kors holdings and opening its first Miami boutique in the famous Bal Harbour shopping district.
+For the new outpost Donatella Versace partnered with award winning architect Gwenael Nicolas’ firm Curiosity, the go-to design company by Italian luxury brands including Dolce & Gabbana, Moncler and Fendi.

 According to the famed architect the Versace company wanted to rediscover their roots and present the iconic brand from a fresh perspective.
 This translated into a vibrant atelier designed with sustainability in mind.

 “I love this new concept that embraces a sustainable future for the people and for the environment.
 I believe in constant evolution and I think this project perfectly embraces the heritage of the brand with innovative spatial design for Versace’s vision for the future.”

 From the sourcing of the materials to the climate control and energy efficiency of the boutique, every detail is optimized.
 The construction included recycled, recyclable, and responsible materials – including glass in the mosaic, FSC-certified wood in the structure, and recomposed marble in certain decorative elements to minimize extraction of raw materials from the earth.
 The store has been given a Gold level rating by LEED, Leadership in Energy and Environmental Design, which certifies buildings on their levels of sustainability.

 The elegant entrance features a black and white granite stone with the name Versace embossed in jet black letters.
 The black and white pattern was selected as a way to capture the attention of the visitor from the outset and frame the dazzling interior.
 Upon entering the store a symbolic golden pillar welcomes visitors.

 The ceiling features a delicate golden lattice which runs from the front to the rear of the space.